JunoField/RFIDAlarm/README.md

 ## Future additions
-- Make the alarm time out so it doesn't go on forever if no card is scanned.
 - Add the option of only being able to reset the alarm with a designated admin card.
 - Exclude certain zones from E/E delays
 - Record every zone triggered during an alarm - not just the first in the array.